PatchComplete: Learning Multi-Resolution Patch Priors for 3D Shape Completion on Unseen Categories: Appendix

-In this supplementary material, we describe the data generation (Sec.~\ref{sec:datagen}), settings for baseline methods (Sec.~\ref{sec:baseline}), evaluation of category-wise error bars on ShapeNet and ScanNet (Sec.~\ref{sec:errorbar}), evaluation on seen categories for all the methods on ScanNet (Sec.~\ref{sec:eval_on_train}), network parameters and specifications (Sec.~\ref{sec:implementation}), and additional qualitative results (Sec.~\ref{sec:qualitative}).
+In this supplementary material, we describe the data generation (Sec.~\ref{sec:datagen}), settings for baseline methods (Sec.~\ref{sec:baseline}), evaluation of category-wise error bars on ShapeNet and ScanNet (Sec.~\ref{sec:errorbar}), evaluation on seen categories for all the methods on ScanNet (Sec.~\ref{sec:eval_on_train}), additional ablation studies (Sec.~\ref{sec:ablations_suppl}), network parameters and specifications (Sec.~\ref{sec:implementation}), and additional qualitative results (Sec.~\ref{sec:qualitative}).